AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 #### filter()

 The {api:anychart.data.Tree#sfilter}filter(){api} method returns an array of data items.
-It is always called with a filter function as a parameter, which accepts a data item and returns `true` or `false`. ? ДОПИСАТЬ ПОДРОБНОСТИ
+It is always called with a filter function as a parameter, which accepts a data item and returns `true` or `false`.

+(?) ДОПИСАТЬ ПОДРОБНОСТИ

-In this sample a filter function is used to find items with duration greater than a given one, their names displayed in the title of the chart and nodes colored:
+In this sample a filter function is used to find items with duration greater than a given one.
+Their names displayed in the title of the chart, and nodes are colored.

 ```
 // search for items with duration equal or greater than a given one
-var inputValue = (document.getElementById("inputValue").value);
+var inputValue = (document.getElementById("inputValue").value) * 1000 * 3600 * 24;
 var items = treeData.filter(function(item) {
-  var actualEnd = item.get("actualEnd")/1000/3600/24;
-  var actualStart = item.get("actualStart")/1000/3600/24;
-  return actualEnd - actualStart + 1 >= inputValue;
+  return item.get("actualEnd") - item.get("actualStart") >= inputValue;
 });
 ```